biocompute-objects/bco_api/README.md

 DELETE | https://<i></i>path/to/api/server/payloads/objects/delete/ | Delete objects matching a regex and/or a set of conditions on the object

 Each functionality for each type of request is defined in a **request template**.
 The requirements for each of these templates can be viewed in the [Request Guides](./request_guides/).

+You MUST set the object incrementer manually.
+This is done to avoid overwriting the incrementer on start-up of the API.
+INSERT INTO api_bco_publish_meta VALUES (1,'0');